Just like with humans, stress is a serious problem with fish too. Often stress is the main inducer of many guppy illnesses.

 Low Water Temperature

 Guppies are tropical fish, so they can’t live in cold water.
-Guppies can live in water with temperature between 65-85 °F (18-30 °C), but if you want to keep and raise healthy fish, I recommend keeping a stable temperature.
-I found that guppies will thrive in water with temperature between 75-78 °F (24-26 °C).
+Guppies can live in water with temperatures between 65-85 °F (18-30 °C), but if you want to keep and raise healthy fish, I recommend keeping a stable temperature.
+I found that guppies will thrive in water with temperatures between 75-78 °F (24-26 °C).